 Satanic Rites proves however a minor surprise, in that, whilst certainly not in a league with the great early films in the series by Terence Fisher, it’s an interesting grasp for relevance.
-Like the final Hammer horror film, Peter Sykes’ To The Devil A Daughter (1976), Satanic Rites attempts, with a certain amount of ambition, to more effectively fuse the traditional genre motifs with a realistic, contemporary setting and a style more redolent of spy and action movies.
+Like the final Hammer horror film, Peter Sykes’ To the Devil a Daughter (1976), Satanic Rites attempts, with a certain amount of ambition, to more effectively fuse the traditional genre motifs with a realistic, contemporary setting and a style more redolent of spy and action movies.
 In this regard it’s definitely superior to Dracula AD 1979 and the episode before that, the shoddy The Scars of Dracula (1970).
 Satanic Rites’ relative strength is all the more surprising because director Alan Gibson had likewise helmed Dracula AD 1979: that film’s unbearably modish reconstituting of the vampire overlord amidst some dreary hippie lowlifes has been swapped for a far more ambitious and potential-laden notion, with Dracula now having reincarnated himself as the head of a multinational corporation under the pseudonym D. D. Denham, living as a secretive recluse in an office block a la Howard Hughes.
-As part of his programme of world domination, he has set up a secret cult that has ensnared several major figures of the British government, including a Minister, Porter (Richard Matthews).
+As part of his programme of world domination, he has set up a secret cult that has ensnared several major figures of the British government including a member of the cabinet, Porter (Richard Matthews).

-Porter's MI5 underlings discover this when one of their agents, having infiltrated the country mansion that is the cult’s base, is caught, brutally tortured, but then manages to escape by the skin of his teeth from the cult’s mob of motorcycle-riding, sheepskin vest-wearing goons.
+Porter's MI5 underlings discover this when one of their agents, having infiltrated the country mansion that is the cult’s base, is caught and brutally tortured, but then manages to escape by the skin of his teeth from the cult’s mob of motorcycle-riding, sheepskin vest-wearing goons.
 The agent dies soon after, but not before tipping off his superior,

 (William Franklyn) and secret service head Col. Mathews (Richard Vernon), as to their precarious position.
 Scared to trust any others in their department apart from their immediate circle, they instead contact Scotland Yard detective Murray (Michael Coles, repeating his role from AD 1972), who in turn decides to bring in Van Helsing and his granddaughter Jessica (Joanna Lumley, replacing Stephanie Beacham) as experts in the kinds of cabalistic rituals the cult purveys.
 The cult kidnaps Torrance ’s assistant Jane (Valerie Van Ost), and she is vampirised by Dracula, whose entrance, presaged by fog sliding under the door of Jane’s cell, is fairly eye-catching, and seems to have inspired Marston’s first appearance in Tobe Hooper’s Salem’s Lot (1979).
 Torrance